Tourlane Travel - General Terms and Conditions (GTC)

-Please read our General Terms and Conditions (GTCs) and travel information carefully.
+Please read our General Terms and Conditions (GTC) and travel information carefully.

 The following provisions are, as far as effectively agreed, the content of the contract between you and Sensation Travel GmbH, hereinafter referred to as “Tourlane”.

-Part A: Terms and Conditions for arranging travel services by Sensation Travel GmbH / Tourlane acting as an intermediary agent;
+Part A: Terms and conditions for the arrangement of travel services by Sensation Travel GmbH / Tourlane;

-Part B: Travel Conditions for travel packages organized by Sensation Travel GmbH / Tourlane acting as a principal travel package organizer.
+Part B: Terms and conditions for travel packages by Sensation Travel GmbH / Tourlane;

-Part A: Terms and Conditions for the arrangement of travel services by Sensation Travel GmbH / Tourlane
+Part A: Terms and conditions for the procurement of travel services by Sensation Travel GmbH / Tourlane

-Scope of Application of these Terms and Conditions; Structure of Sections I and II
+Scope of application of these terms and conditions; divided into sections I and II

-The following Terms and Conditions are, as far as effectively agreed, the content of the facilitation contract concluded between you (hereinafter referred to as "customer" or "traveller") and Sensation Travel GmbH (hereinafter “Tourlane”) by way of your booking.
-They supplement the statutory provisions of sections 651a - y of the German Civil Code (BGB) (Civil Code) and Articles 250 and 251 of the Introductory Code to the German Civil Code (EGBGB) and complete them.
-Please read these Terms and Conditions carefully before placing your booking!
+The following terms and conditions, as far as effectively agreed, are the content of the intermediary contract between you (hereinafter referred to as "customer" or "traveller") and Sensation Travel GmbH (hereinafter referred to as "Tourlane"), for bookings made from 27.06.2018 onwards.
+These conditions supplement and complete the statutory provisions of §§ 651a - y BGB (German Civil Code) and Articles 250 and 251 of the EGBGB (Introductory Act to the German Civil Code).
+Please read these terms and conditions carefully before placing your booking!

-With regard to the various alternatives provided by statutory law of facilitating travel services and package tours, depending on the type of travel service being facilitated, these Facilitation Conditions are in turn structured 2 subsections.
+With regard to the various alternatives provided by statutory law of facilitating travel services and package tours, depending on the type of travel service being facilitated, these facilitation conditions are divided into 2 subsections.

-and for linked travel arrangements, are provided in Section II of these Terms and Conditions.
+and for linked travel services, are provided in Section II of these Terms and Conditions.

 Section I: Regulations for the arrangement of a single travel service or multiple travel services of the same type of travel service